dev2007/TakeAWalk/README.md

 * One monogame programming instruction is <a href='https://software.intel.com/en-us/articles/developing-games-with-monogame'>HERE</a>.

+* Physic system come from **Farseer-Physics**,the link is https://github.com/tinco/Farseer-Physics.

 #Copyright
 All resource files are extracted from the flash game 'take a walk'.They **CAN NOT** be used solely for other purposes.